Until the Celebration: Plot summary

-The deadline set by Axon Befal passes, and nothing happens.
-The children remain missing.
-Shortly before the day of the (unlikely) celebration, Maala approaches the council and surrenders the weapon.
-She lost her faith in D'ol Regle, and kept herself hidden.
-Raamo D'ok (Pomma's brother) suggests destroying the weapon by throwing it into the extremely deep underground lake.
-Others object, preferring to use the weapon to threaten the Nekom if violence arises; this stresses Raamo.
-When it is then discovered that the proximity to the weapon was greatly harmed Maala, all realize how dangerous the weapon is and agree to dispose it.
-Raamo himself carries the weapon at the head of a procession to the pool, but he loses his balance and falls, with the weapon, into the water.
-As he fell, he saw "a clear foretelling that the evil in the urn will be denied in his memory, and his name would become a talisman against it for many years to come."
-Then, one of the participants in the procession confesses being sent by Befal to murder Raamo; meeting Raamo, he realized he couldn't do it.
-He explains that Befal never managed to capture the children; he made a fake threat following their vanishing.
+D'ol Regle's servant Maala turns up with the weapon, which she was commanded to steal, but she's lost her faith in him, as he's gone insane.
+Pomma's brother Raamo, also regarded as a sanctified leader (he denies this), suggests throwing the weapon into the vast Bottomless Lake deep underground.
+Others believe the weapon should be kept as a precaution, but upon seeing that Maala has been seriously injured by the weapon's radioactive core they agree to dispose of it.
+Raamo carries the weapon in a lead-lined urn, at the head of a procession to the underground lake, but falls, with the weapon, into the water.
+Before his death he envisions "a clear foretelling that the evil in the urn will be denied in his memory, and his name would become a talisman against it for many years to come."
+A young man who followed the procession then confesses that Axon Befal sent him to murder Raamo; meeting Raamo, he realized he couldn't do it.
+Befal faked his threat and never had the children.